 End If

-This piece of code refers to if the auto filter for Column 2 or Column B is true for the active sheet, then returns the “Column B is filtered.” message in the Excel MsgBox; Otherwise, it throws the “Column B is not filtered.” message.
+If the auto filter for Column 2 or Column B is true for the active sheet, then it returns the “Column B is filtered.” message in the Excel MsgBox; Otherwise, it throws the “Column B is not filtered.” message.

 Steps: